daisys-ai/daisys-api-python/docs/getting_started_python.rst

 changes or audio data is generated.
 See ``websocket_example.py`` for complete information on the signatures of these two callbacks and examples showing how they can be used to receive audio in chunks as it is generated.

+In addition to the callback interface, :meth:`~daisys.v1.speak.sync_websocket.DaisysSyncSpeakWebsocketV1.iter_request` (``async`` :meth:`~daisys.v1.speak.async_websocket.DaisysAsyncSpeakWebsocketV1.iter_request`) is provided to allow an iterator-based for-loop (or async for-loop) over incoming audio chunks, simplifying usage.

+Finally, in applications where the backend should perform REST API calls but the front-end should stream audio, :meth:`~daisys.v1.speak.sync_client.DaisysSyncSpeakClientV1.websocket_url` can be used to retrieve a URL that the front-end should connect a websocket to.
+:ref:`websocket_client` is provided to show how to manage the websocket connection using JavaScript.

 Authentication with access tokens .................................